What are the mechanisms that construct our experience of reality?

 Overview

-Have you ever wondered how your brain makes sense of the world around you?
 Sensory information is often noisy, incomplete, and ambiguous.
-Yet, our brains usually construct a coherent experience of reality.
-My research investigates how specific brain regions — particularly the inferior frontal cortex (IFC) and the anterior insula — help resolve ambiguity in perception and beyond.
+Yet the brain usually constructs a coherent experience of reality.
+My research asks how higher-order regions, particularly the inferior frontal cortex (IFC) and the anterior insula, help resolve ambiguity in perception and update our internal model of the world.

 Key Findings